sanals/plot-pulse/UPDATE_RECOMMENDATIONS.md

 - ✅ Database credentials now use environment variables
 - ⚠️ CSRF disabled (may be intentional for API-only, but should be documented)
 - ✅ **Rate limiting implemented** - Using Bucket4j with per-endpoint limits
-- ❌ No security headers configured (X-Frame-Options, X-Content-Type-Options, etc.)
+- ✅ **Security headers configured** - X-Frame-Options, X-Content-Type-Options, CSP, HSTS

 **Still Needed:**
-- Add security headers configuration
 - Consider enabling CSRF for state-changing operations
 - Add input validation improvements